DhanrajHira/seadex_api/README.md

                     "3": "neko-kBaraka",
                     "4": "LostYears (WEB)"
                 },
-                "notes": "Arid is SCY with kBaraka subs added.\nScyrous will release his BD batch when the USBD of S4 releases.
-LY for S4 is SCY's web \nencodes with dual audio.
-OZR is Kawaiika + BDY's updated subs.\nSaizen OVAs are TV source so they have darkening in action scenes but the detail \noutweighs that.
-If you don't like the darkening then go for Kawaiika.\nBaws re-encoded TV video for OVA 1 and 4-5.
-A version with untouched video is\nuploaded here", "comparison": [
+                "notes": "Arid is SCY with kBaraka subs added.\nScyrous will release his BD batch when the USBD of S4 releases. <The notes shown in this response are truncated to save space>.", "comparison": [
                     "S3: https://slow.pics/c/zZ2w9wmp",
                     "S4: https://slow.pics/c/PslbxDSG"